yjyddq/RiOSWorld/README.md

     # Connect to the graphical interface of the VM
     vncviewer localhost:8006
     ```
     Then, following the steps in **2.
 Setting Up the Virtual Machine's Desktop Environment**.
+Power off the VM can save the newest state automatically.

 *   **Custom Providers (e.g., AWS, VirtualBox):**